burcboyar/esp12-openMQTTGateway/README.md

-# A step by step guide for wiring and flashing ESP-12 with openMQTTGateway and CC1101 radio module.
+# A step by step guide for wiring and flashing ESP-12 with openMQTTGateway with CC1101 radio module.

 openMQTTGateway is a great project which aims to create a single firmware that can read data from BLE, LoRa, RF, GSM, GPRS and infrared devices and then publish it over MQTT. (https://docs.openmqttgateway.com/)